• Courses

 I am going to pass two parameters, menu_item_url, and menu_item_name.
 I made these parameter names up, and you can do it too.

-To send custom parameters, you must expand the Event Parameters section in the Google Analytics 4 event tag and click Add Row.
+To send custom parameters, you must expand the Event Parameters section in the Google Analytics 4 event tag and then click Add Row.

 Enter the name of the first parameter.
 In my case, that is menu_item_url.
-Then, I will insert a variable that returns the clicked URL in the Value field.
-Luckily, GTM already offers such a variable called Click URL.
-Then, click the Insert Variable button and select the {{Click URL}} variable.
+In the Value field, I will insert a variable that returns a clicked URL.
+Luckily, GTM already offers such a variable, it’s called Click URL.
+Click the Insert Variable button and then select the {{Click URL}} variable.

-Since visitors to your website can translate your page, {{Click Text}} value will also change.
-Hence you will see a more diverse list of collected values in your GA4 reports.
+Let’s add another parameter, menu_item_name.
+GTM offers another built-in variable {{Click Text}} for that purpose.
+Insert it as well.
+Since visitors of your website can translate your page, {{Click Text}} value will also change.
+Hence, you will see a more diverse list of collected values in your GA4 reports.

 Assign the previously created Just Links trigger to this tag and save it.